-According to the will of our God and Father, Jesus gave Himself for our sins to rescue us from this present evil age.
+1:1-5 – According to the will of our God and Father, Jesus gave Himself to rescue us from this present evil age.

-The Galatians accepting a very dangerous distortion of the gospel.
-If they continue on their path, “Christ will be of no benefit to you” (5:2).
+1:6-9 – The Galatians accepting a very dangerous distortion of the gospel.

-The Traditions of the Elders were supposed to ensure that people obey God’s Law but the emphasis on outward behavior shifts the focus away from God to self.
+1:13-14 – The Traditions of the Elders were intended to ensure that people obey God’s Law but their emphasis on outward behavior shifts the focus away from God to self.

-Paul defends his authority.
-God appointed him as the apostle to the Gentiles.
+1:15-24 – God appointed Paul an apostle.
 He was not sent from men but through Jesus Christ.

-As an example of his message, Paul took an uncircumcised Gentile Christian with him when he visited the church leaders in Jerusalem.
+2:1-10 – Paul took an uncircumcised Gentile Christian to the church leaders in Jerusalem.
 The church leaders accepted Titus, and, by implication, Paul’s message.

-God gave Peter a vision to say that the church must accept Gentiles without them converting to Judaism.
-But Peter submitted to the Circumcision Party which demanded the circumcision of Gentile Christians.
+2:11-14 – Through a vision to Peter, God instructed the church to accept Gentiles without converting them to Judaism.
+But Peter yielded to the Circumcision Party.

-The Acts 15 Church Council agreed with Paul and decided that Gentile Christians do not have to convert to Judaism to be saved.
+2:15-16 – The Acts 15 Church Council agreed with Paul and confirmed that Gentile Christians do not have to convert to Judaism to be saved.

-Through his teachings, Paul destroyed the Law of commandments contained in ordinances which formed a dividing wall that separates Jewish and Gentile Christians, which was the law of commandments.
+2:17-18 – Through his teachings, Paul destroyed the dividing wall between Jewish and Gentile Christians, which was the law of commandments.

-2:19-20 – Paul was “released from the Law,” Paul has “died to the Law,” serves “not in oldness of the letter” but has “destroyed” “the Law of commandments.”
+2:19-20 – Paul was “released from the Law.”
+He has “died to the Law.”
+He serves “not in oldness of the letter” but has “destroyed” “the Law of commandments.”

-The Galatians attempted to earn “righteousness” through the Law.
-Thereby they nullified “the grace of God,” for, since they trust in the rituals and ceremonies of the Law, they do not trust the grace of God.
+2:21 – The Galatians, attempting to earn “righteousness” through the Law, thereby nullified “the grace of God,” for they trust in the rituals and ceremonies of the Law.

 OVERVIEW GALATIANS 1 & 2

-Jewish Christians took a distortion of the gospel to Galatia.
-Their goal was to convert these Gentile Christians into Judaism.
-To support this, they argued that man is justified by the works of the Law.
+Jewish Christians took a distorted gospel to Galatia.
+Their goal was to convert Gentile Christians to Judaism.
+They argued that man is justified by the works of the Law.

-Abraham believed God, and it was reckoned to him as righteousness.
-Therefore, it is those who are of faith who are sons of Abraham.
-This means that non-believing Jews are no longer regarded as Abraham’s children.
+3:6-9 – Abraham believed God, and it was reckoned to him as righteousness.
+Therefore, those who believe are sons of Abraham; not his physical descendants.

-No one is justified before God by the Law because no one is able to fully comply with the law.
-People that seek to be justified by obeying the Law remain under the curse.
-The only way in which God redeems us is by faith through Jesus Christ.
-Through Christ’s sacrifice, God reconciled us to Himself.
+3:10-14 – No one is justified before God by the Law because no one is able to fully comply with the law.
+People that seek to be justified by the Law remain under the curse.

-Jesus Christ is Abraham’s true Seed.
+3:15-18 – Jesus Christ is Abraham’s true Seed.
 As such, He inherited the Covenant promises.
-God’s covenant with Abraham was never conditional on the Law of Moses.
-The Law was for Israel; the Covenant for all of God’s people.
+The Law was for Israel but the Covenant was for all God’s people.

-There is no difference between circumcised and uncircumcised Christians.
-There is no need to circumcise Gentile Christians.
-Physical Israel no longer has a separate role in God’s plan.
+3:26-29 – There is no difference between circumcised and uncircumcised Christians and, therefore, no need to circumcise Gentile Christians.
+Israel no longer has a separate role in God’s plan.

 The danger of and arguments against compelling Gentile Christians to be circumcised